-The pump should be disconnected on the output side of the pump, and run for a short while to expel any water contained within the pump body and filter.
-This is also a good time to disassemble and clean (if necessary) the filter fitted on the input side of the pump.
+The pump should be disconnected on the output side of the pump, and run for a short while to expel any water contained within the pump body.
 The easiest method of disconnecting the pump is to remove the quick-release tabs from the Posi-flo type pump (details of releasing push fit plumbing connections can be found in section 7.1).